 - i.
-Have a written set of attributes or virtues that are aspirational for the head of school position. - ii.
-Schools are expected to have one head administrator. - c.
-Documentation will show: - i.
-Head of school job description - ii.
-Document or policy outlining process for head of school's annual evaluation - iii.
-Note whether or not the head of school has received a formal evaluation from the board in each of the past five years (those completed evaluations should NOT be included in the self-study) - C.6.
+Policy manual (or other governance documents) - ii.
+Board minutes from the last 6 to 12 months - iii.
+Identify the location for the conflict of interest policy.
+See the sample Conflict of Interest policy at the National Council of Nonprofits website.) - iv.
+Notes should explain where all policies exist, i.e., is there a separate policy manual or do policies exist in handbooks?
+If policies are in the faculty or parent-student handbook, include them as well.
+Identify the specific sections in these documents that address items in this standard. - C.3.
 Board of Directors: Board members must meet ACCS and documented school standards for their office and must be able to articulate, at an appropriate level, the classical Christian vision for their school.
 The board must provide adequate training for all board members in classical Christian philosophy and school board practices common to long-term ACCS-accredited schools. - a.
 Principle: Board members, collectively, are the guardians of the vision and success for the school.
 Classical Christian Educations' paradigm challenges the common understanding of school to such a degree that vision drift is easy and common.
 For this reason, board members must be carefully selected and trained to understand, appreciate, and deeply support the foundations of the classical Christian vision.